 - Average life span of the PWD is 12-14 years.

-If you are looking for a cute, friendly and affectionate dog, then a Portuguese water dog puppy may be the perfect for you.
+If you are looking for a cute, friendly and affectionate dog, then a Portuguese water dog may be the perfect for you.
 Naturally, you’d want a healthy pet with a good temperament.
-So it is important to look for reputed Portuguese water dog breeders nearby.
+So it is important to look for reputed Portuguese water dog breeders.
 The official website of the PWCA or the Portuguese water dog Club of America can help you find the best PWD breeders in your city.
-Alternatively, a vet can direct you to good breeders or you can visit dog shows and talk to handlers of Portuguese water dog breed.
+Alternatively, a vet can direct you to good breeders or you can visit dog shows and talk to handlers of Portuguese water dogs.
 When you visit a puppy litter, look for playful, curious puppies; they should be friendly and willing to meet people.

 When you adopt a dog, you are doing a great service to the world.
 However, adoption from a rescue center can come with a fair share of challenges.
 You must ensure that the puppy/adult dog is not fearful or shy and that s/he won’t bite.
 There are some tests to ensure good temperament and health.
-Speak to your vet or a breeder before taking a decision.
+Speak to your vet or a breeder before making the decision to adopt.

 - This is a fun loving breed that is sure to bring lots of love and laughter into your life.